andresmonc/card-imaging-script/README.md

 - Place the 2 scans (front/back) in input
 - Run the script
-- Enjoy your split photos
+- Enjoy your split photos (saved in output)